runicscribe/worldbuilding-docs/dae-machina/culture/technology/artifacts.md

 In this way, the various cities shaped by this seed are often somewhat different, despite having the same base layout.
 It does also mean that one or more years of additional construction time after the shaping process is complete.

-The cityseed itself was constructed concurrently with its template city, Försnið Citadel
+The cityseed itself was constructed concurrently with its template city, Försnið Citadel, in 2,800 BC.
+It took more than 100 years to perfect.

 Technically consists of two seperate artifacts - a surveying tool used to help position the seed before starting the shaping process, and the seed itself.